Why LitRPG Authors Need a Narrative Engine

 This is why AxiomWeaver exists.
 It's a desktop writing tool with a built-in narrative engine — the prose editor, the entity system, the event ledger, the temporal scrubbing, all in one app.
 Built specifically for LitRPG, Progression Fantasy, GameLit, Cultivation, and any fiction where the world has rules that matter.

 It's in alpha right now.
 Free.
-Shipping new features weekly.
+Shipping new features regularly.
 If the spreadsheet problem resonates, request early access and see what it feels like when the tool actually understands your story.

 Or join the Discord and tell me what you need.
 The tool is shaped by the authors who use it.